DOI-ONRR/blog-nrrd/src/pages/user-research-consent/index.md

 ## What consent means in user research
 ### What consent looks like in general in UX and beyond

 One of the most commonly used methods for gaining consent during user research is with a signed form.
-If we’re doing good by our Paperwork Reduction Act requirements, the consent form is an online document but still requiring a signature.
+If [we’re complying with](https://github.com/DOI-ONRR/research/wiki/Doing-design-and-research-in-the-federal-government#paperwork-reduction-act-pra) our [Paperwork Reduction Act](https://pra.digital.gov/) requirements, the consent form is an online document but still requiring a signature.
 For some of us, this might be a PDF we send to the participant.
 They must download, open, read and comprehend on their own, add their electronic signature, reattach to the email, and send it back to us.
 We then need to store and track these forms.
 If we’re making our forms digital and easy to use, we might send the participant a link, they read and comprehend the form on their own, then type their name and hit a button to provide their consent.

 In both situations, the participant goes through a multi-step process.
 We tell them to “let us know if you have any questions”, but they might not be provided space to ask such questions during their user research session.
 The consent process is separate from actual participation in the research and happens days or weeks prior.
 Often our participants are new to user research and not sure what they have consented to until the session starts.
 We give them the option to opt-out “at any time,” but they must remember how to do that.